Gk1694/Data_Science/README.md

 * Repositories can be cloned to make it possible to work locally, then sync changes back to the original.

 ***

+# Data Science Methodologies <a id="1" ></a>

+## From Problem to approach Lesson Summary:
+ In this lesson, you have learned:
+* The need to understand and prioritize the business goal.
+* The way stakeholder support influences a project.
+* The importance of selecting the right model.
+* When to use a predictive, descriptive, or classification model.